Stripper: Private dance

-Where legal (or legal restrictions are ignored), dancers may offer additional services such as lap dances or a trip to the champagne room for a set fee rather than a tip.
-This fee will typically include a set fee for the room, for a set amount of time.
-Private dances in the main club areas most often take the form of table dances, lap and couch dances, and bed dances among others.
-An air dance is a particular form of private dance where little to no contact between the dancer and customer occurs.
-This class of dance spans the different categories above, and some dancers can perform air dances when more contact-heavy forms of dance were expected and paid for.
+Where legal (or legal restrictions are ignored), dancers may offer additional services, such as a lap dance or a set amount of time in the champagne room, for a set fee rather than a tip.
+Private dances in the main club areas mostly take the form of table dances, lap and couch dances, and bed dances.
+Air dances are private dances with little to no contact between the dancer and customer, and they sometimes occur when other forms of dance are expected and paid for.

-Table dances are distinguished from other forms of dances in that they can be performed where the customer is seated on the main floor.
+Table dances are performed where the customer is seated on the main floor.
 Table dances also refer to a form of minimal touch private dance where the performer is physically located on a small table in front of the customer(s).
 Table dances should not be confused with table stages, where the stripper is at or above eye level on a platform surrounded by chairs and usually enough table surface for customers to place drinks and tip money.
 These stages are configured for close viewing of the striptease and are known for dancers lowering themselves from the stage onto customers during their set.

-Lap dances can be (and are) performed in all manner of seating, ranging from plain stools and kitchen-grade chairs to plush leather armchairs.
-They can also be performed with the customer standing in these designated areas.
-A service provided by many clubs is for a customer to be placed on stage with one or more dancers for a public lap dance.
-Occasions for this type of performance are bachelor parties and birthdays in the club among others.
-Bed dances are designed for the customer to be lying down with the entertainer(s) positioned on top of them.
-Bed dances are the least common of the three, and in many clubs, these are a more expensive option than a lap dance because of the novelty and increased level of contact between customer and service provider.
+Lap dances usually take place among the customer seating, but may occur publicly on stage with one or more dancers if events such as bachelor parties or birthdays are being celebrated.
+Bed dances involve the customer lying down with the entertainer(s) positioned on top of them, and are the least common of the three.
+This is because they are typically more expensive than lap dances due to the novelty and the increased level of contact between customer and dancer.

 A champagne room (also called a champagne lounge or champagne court) is a specialized VIP Room service offered by gentleman's clubs where a customer can purchase time (usually in half-hour increments) with an exotic dancer in a private room on the premises.
-Depending on the quality of the club, the room, which is away from the hustle and bustle of the main club, is well decorated and usually has its own bar.
+In more expensive clubs the room, which is away from the main club, is well decorated and usually has its own bar.
 Clubs sell champagne by the glass or by the bottle for both the dancer and the customer.

-Outside the club
+Other locations

 Strippers can be contracted for performances outside the strip club environment.
 Some strippers will only strip for private engagements and do not have a regular affiliation with a strip club.

+Adult industry trade shows often have strippers working, though many of them are affiliated with individual companies and not necessarily freelancers.
+There are also exhibitions, festivals, and competitions where independent strippers perform.
+Nudes-A-Poppin' was a popular erotic dance contest that took place annually in Indiana, US, from 1975 until 2019.